What Are The Symptoms Of A Panic Attack?

 Panic attacks can strike out of the blue and make you feel paralyzed with fear.
 A racing heart, pain or discomfort in the chest, shortness of breath, hot or cold flashes, a choking sensation, nausea, trembling, dizziness, and a tingling sensation in your fingers can all indicate a panic attack.
 You might also feel like you're dying or going crazy.
 Frequent attacks with no obvious reasons might indicate a panic disorder.

-Whether it’s the butterflies in the tummy before an interview or the pounding heart before an exam or an important presentation, we’ve all experienced fear and anxiety.
-After all, it’s perfectly normal to feel anxious before events like these.
-The main function of the psychological and physiological changes that we experience during such anxiety is to help us respond to some danger or threat – it prepares us for the fight or flight response.
+The butterflies in the tummy before an interview, the pounding heart and clammy hands before an exam or important presentation – we all know what fear and anxiety feel like.
+And it’s perfectly normal to feel this way.
+These physiological changes are part of our body’s fight or flight response and help us respond to some danger, threat, or challenging situation.
 However, a panic attack is a different ball game.

 During a panic attack, you get deluged by an overwhelming wave of fear that is debilitating and paralyzing in its intensity.
 Another characteristic of a panic attack is that it can strike unexpectedly, out of the blue.
 And there may be no obvious reason for an attack – it can even occur while you’re asleep.1 Some people develop a condition called panic disorder where they frequently experience panic attacks.
 Here’s a look at some signs which could indicate that you’re having a panic attack.